Bio

 “All ships rise with the tide.
 We shall not endeavor to have the largest ship.
 We will be the tide.”

-soup kitchen which feeds over 400 homeless people per hour in San Antonio.
+which feeds more than 400 homeless people per hour, to

-Frederick is an avid league tennis player, who has competed
+A competitor by nature, Frederick is also an avid league

-comedian at iconic venues like The Comedy Store and the
+iconic venues such as The Comedy Store and

-Mandalay Bay Casino on the famous Las Vegas Strip.
+Mandalay Bay Casino on the Las Vegas Strip.

 Frederick's first paid performance at the Mandalay Bay Casino in Las Vegas.